Financial Literacy Basics

 APR stands for Annual Percentage Rate.
 According to Investopedia, APR is the total cost of borrowing — interest plus most required fees — expressed as a single annualised percentage of the loan amount.

-Three properties of APR are worth knowing:
+Three properties of APR are worth knowing.

-- APR is annualised.
+APR is annualised.
 A loan with a 12-month term and total fees of, say, $1,000 contributes a full $1,000 to the APR calculation.
 A 60-month loan with the same $1,000 in fees contributes about $200 per year.
 Loan term affects how a fixed dollar fee gets spread.

 For most consumer credit products in the United States, lenders are required by the Truth in Lending Act to disclose APR alongside the interest rate.
-This is one of the building blocks of consumer finance covered in our glossary of financial terms and one of the small set of concepts our personal finance basics piece describes as foundational.
+It's one of the building blocks of consumer finance covered in our glossary of financial terms and one of the small set of concepts our personal finance basics piece describes as foundational.

 How APR is calculated